Fort Myers Car Accident Lawyer

 When the Florida no-fault insurance system was enacted in 1972, it was supposed to lower state-wide auto insurance premiums.
 Unfortunately premiums have steadily risen since then.
 In exchange for the claimed reduction in premiums, limitations on the right to sue for injuries received in an automobile accident were imposed.
-The insurance companies love to use the term "no-fault" to their advantage but it does not mean that no one can be faulted for the accident, it is really just a term used to describe who must pay for the initial medical care.
-We would be happy to explain this in greater detail in a free telephone consultation.
+Automobile insurance companies love to use the term "no-fault" to their advantage but it does not mean that no one can be faulted for the accident, it is really just a term used to describe who must pay for the initial medical care and lost wages.
+We would be happy to explain this in greater detail in a free, no obligation telephone consultation.

 In order to file a lawsuit that includes a claim for pain and suffering from a car crash, the injured party must show proof that one of the following is present: